wp-plugins/spider-faq/readme.txt

 4.3.8  Text Color.
 Choose the color of the question text.

-4.3.9  Background.Choose a background type for the question boxes.
+4.3.9  Background.Choose a background type for the question boxes for FAQ section.

 -	Color.
 Select a background color and choose whether to apply gradient or not.
 If you choose to apply gradient, you will also need to select the gradient direction (from top to bottom, from left to right, or centered) and the two extreme points of the linear color gradient.
 Moreover, choose what color the background appears when the mouse is hovered over the question box.